lvh/lvh.github.io/posts/reverse-ungineering.rst

 requirements.
 It's true that we just can't plan ahead in software, but we're not alone.

-Secondly, we may be confounding cause and effect here, even if we overlook that not all engineering is civil engineering.
+Secondly, we may be confounding cause and effect, even if we overlook that not all engineering is civil engineering.
 Are software projects unable to stick to these standards because it's not engineering, or is civil engineering the only thing that sticks to them because *they have no other choice*?
 Conversely, do we fail early and often because we're not engineering, or because, unlike civil engineering projects, we *can*? [#anthropic]_

 Finally, software has existed for decades, but buildings have for millennia.
 Bridges used to collapse all the time.
 Tacoma Narrows